martinloren/HScope/HS402/V3.0+Wifi/README.md

 ## Flashing ESP32
 Download the files from the Firmware folder.
 Connect the ESP32 development board to the PC with the USB cable.

+#### Version 1.3
+- Added possibility to have 2 Wifi configuration for STA mode (ie. home & office).
+On startup it try the first, if it doesn't work then try the second.

 #### Version 1.2
 - Increased stability
 - Requires STM32 with firmware v1.7